Favourited 483 times

 We spend our days on farmcare, self time, together time, and projects.
 Everyone who comes is encouraged to explore and pick up things that interest them.
 Who would you be without capitalism?
 Would you make crafts out of bamboo?
 Try your hand at building furniture?
 Spend your time singing to plants?
-Work on organizing our neighbors to start a fruit stand?
+Help neighborhood organizing efforts to start a fruit stand?
 Lead a dance workshop?

 The space is new and rustic, and everyone who comes plays a role in forming it.
 There are indoor and outdoor spaces to sleep, a communal kitchen, and a platform for movement or meeting.
 We have dogs, cats, rabbits and goats, who are all delightful parts of the family.
-We have neighbors nearby who are like parents to us, and are very involved in the happenings in our small town nearby.
+We have neighbors nearby who are like parents to us, and we are very involved in the collective organizing and other happenings in our small town nearby.

 -The space is substance-free.
 We don't consume drugs or alcohol at the project or come home intoxicated.